It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 Mosquitos

-Mosquitos are little pests like to feed on human blood rather than rubbish, they can give you a nasty bite, which in some cases can cause malaria.
-They may be more interested in eating you than your food, and they do like to breed in stagnant water. so the best way to keep mosquitos away from your home is to clear any pots, tubs, and old ponds that may have stagnant water in them and burn a Citronella candle or wick like this one. or use a bug killer like this one
+Mosquitos are little pests that like to feed on human blood rather than rubbish, they can give you a nasty bite, which in some cases can cause malaria.
+They may be more interested in eating you than your food and like to breed in stagnant water.
+So the best way to keep mosquitos away from your home is to clear any pots, tubs, and old ponds with stagnant water and burn a Citronella candle or wick like this one.
+Or use a bug killer like this one

 Cluster flies